Old barn and the old cemetery, St Finian’s Bay, Skellig Ring, Ballinskelligs, Co. Kerry, Ireland

 posted on Friday, April 10th, 2015 by Jon Kempner

-Today, more than ever, the importance of a professional headshot can mean the difference between getting on a recruitment shortlist or not – and for actors, getting that all important audition call.
-So here are 10 tips to help you get the most from your headshot session.
+Today, more than ever, the importance of a professional headshot or business portrait can mean the difference between getting on a recruitment shortlist or not – and for actors, getting that all important audition call.
+So here are 10 tips to help you get the best business headshots and make the most of your headshot session.

 10 top headshot session tips.